ENGN2912B-2016/CNN-B/readme.md

-#Train Examples
+##Training Examples

-We accomplished LeNet training and Siamese network training on MNIST
+We accomplished LeNet training and Siamese network training with MNIST dataset both on GPU and CPU
+GPU: GeForce GT 750M
+CPU: CORE i5 3230

-We tried CaffeNet training on ImageNet dataset but failed due to lack of GPU
+We tried CaffeNet training with ImageNet dataset but failed due to CCV

-##Training LeNet on MNIST with Caffe
+###Training LeNet on MNIST with Caffe

 Follow our instructions in CNN-B/caffe/examples/MNIST

-MNIST is a small dataset, so training with GPU does not really introduce too much benefit due to communication overheads.
-On larger datasets with more complex models, such as ImageNet, the computation speed difference will be more significant.
+Training time compare:

+GPU: 6 mins 37 seconds

+CPU: 16 mins 47 seconds
-##Siamese Network Training with Caffe
+###Siamese Network Training with Caffe

 Follow our instructions in CNN-B/caffe/examples/siamese